 Prospective & Returning Students

 Appalachian State University offers transfer degree programs at the undergraduate level and both degree and certificate programs at the graduate level.
 Click on the links below and see how Distance Education connects you with the tools and resources for a more meaningful career.

 All of Appalachian State University's undergraduate distance education programs are transfer programs and thus, offer only the upper division (junior and senior level) coursework.
 Prospective applicants should ensure that they have completed the required minimum lower division coursework at one or more regionally accredited institutions.
-Appalachian's general education requirement can be met by completing the Associate in Arts or the Associate in Science Degree or the 44-Hour Core through a North Carolina Community College (note: the Summer 2014 semester is the last semester in which students can begin the 44 hour transfer core, and must maintain continuous enrollment at the community college as defined by their community college).
+Appalachian's general education requirement can be met by completing the associate in arts degree, associate in science degree or 44-Hour Core through a North Carolina Community College (note: the Summer 2014 semester is the last semester that which students can begin the 44 hour transfer core, and must maintain continuous enrollment at the community college as defined by their community college).
 Coursework for applicants who hold associate degrees from other states will be articulated on a course-by-course basis.
-Prospective RN to BSN program applicants should refer to the Program Information Page for transfer information.
-Associate in Applied Science Degrees are not accepted for transfer, and coursework completed as part of these applied science degrees is articulated and accepted on a course-by-course basis.
+Coursework completed for an associate in applied science degree is articulated and accepted on a course-by-course basis.

 All of Appalachian State University's graduate distance education programs (whether Add-on Teacher Licensure, Certificate, or Degree) require applicants to hold a baccalaureate degree from a regionally accredited institution.